[sc name=”Infographic for Desktop”]

 OK, so you’ve decided to apply.
 We took a look at Cal State Fullerton’s admissions requirements to help you get everything in order.

-Cal State Fullerton Application Requirements
+Cal State Fullerton 2020 Application Requirements: Class of 2024

 To apply to Cal State Fullerton, you’ll need to fill out the Cal State Apply Online Application, submit an ACT or SAT score, pay the $55 application fee, and submit your high school transcript.
 The application deadline is November 30th